palaa159/Docs/Tutorials/14-MyoWare_Integration.md

 ### 1. Soldering the MyoWare Headers

+Solder 5 wires to the MyoWare board as shown:

 ![MyoWare Board post-soldering](../assets/images/myoware_post_solder.jpg)

-In order to properly integrate the MyoWare with your OpenBCI board, we will need to get the output of each electrode attached to the myoware  board itself.
-To do this we will need to solder headers onto the R, E, and M parts of the board.
+The wires attached to the "+" and "-" connects will be used to supply power to the board.
+They'll be attached to high voltage and ground outputs on the OpenBCI board.

-R is the reference electrode, the one with the wire.
+The wires attached to the R, E, and M connects will transmit electrical signals from MyoWare's three electrodes to the OpenBCI board.
+R is the reference electrode, the one attached to the black wire.
 E is the end electrode, and M is the middle electrode.
-These two electrodes will measure activity across a muscle.
+The E and M electrodes will measure activity across a muscle.

-In addition to these electrode headers we will need to solder headers onto the areas that supply power to the MyoWare.
-In order to do this, simply solder two headers to the + and - parts of the board.
-This will be your ground and power supplied from the OpenBCI board.

 ### 2. OpenBCI Board